OpenNebula/docs/source/operation/users_groups_management/chmod.rst

 Managing Permissions in Sunstone
 ================================

 Sunstone offers a convenient way to manage resources permissions.
-This can be done by selecting resources from a view (for example the templates view) and clicking on the ``update properties`` button.
-The update dialog lets the user conveniently set the resource's permissions.
+This can be done by selecting resources from a view (for example the templates view).
+The dialog lets the user conveniently set the resource's permissions.

 |image3|